To watch a video showing the different options for the security settings, click here.

 The security settings are automatically set up the first time a user starts working with Importacular* but you are able to go in and update them.

-A user that has supervisor rights will always have access to all areas of the application.
+A user that has Raiser’s Edge Supervisor rights will always have access to all areas of the application.

-The different rights that can be assigned to one or more RE security groups is shown below in the dropdown:
+The different rights that can be assigned to one or more of the security groups you have set up in your Raiser’s Edge as shown below in the dropdown:

 Select a right and then select which security groups apply to it.